djpardis/djpardis.github.io/gigs.md

 <br>
 <a href="https://bff.fm/shows/1-21-gigawatts" target="_blank">1.21 gigawatts</a>, May 2018. -->

 <center>
 <img src="/files/pics/poster.jpg" alt="Bay to Breakers with Regy and Andrew (aka Papusa Papi)" title="Bay to Breakers with Regy and Andrew (aka Papusa Papi)">
 </center>
+The poster above, designed by my friend <a href="https://www.linkedin.com/in/regynald/" target="_blank">Regy</a>, is from Bay to Breakers in 2019.